 - Supports Multi-Language on Screen

-- The 13” and 15” has a color capacity of 262,000 colors, while the other sizes have a color capacity of 16.7 million colors
+- The 13” and 15” have a color capacity of 262,000 colors, while the other sizes have a color capacity of 16.7 million colors

-- Has a built-in DVD player
+- It has a built-in DVD player

-- Has a built-in SD Card slot
+- It has a built-in SD Card slot

 - Compatible with SVCD, VCD, DVD+/-RW, DVD+/-R, CDRW, CDR, CD, DVD formats